shengmeiLiu/Evlag/README.md

 ## Output

-Evlag can produce logfiles upon request.
+EvLag can produce logfiles upon request.
 This is done by using the `-f NAME` flag, with NAME being used as the file prefix and `.log` as the suffix.
 This creates a logfile for each device, detecting the device type as one of: